F1 Visa Rules: Important Rules to Know

 Work Authorization (CPT and OPT)

-With respect to work authorization, certain students may apply to their school’s Designated School Official (DSO) for a grant of Curricular Practical Training while in school.
+When explaining what is an F1 student, it is important to understand that certain students may apply to their school’s Designated School Official (DSO) for Curricular Practical Training while in school.
 Curricular Practical Training is generally granted due to extreme financial hardship, or for summer internship programs relevant to your program of study.
 Not all students are eligible for Curricular Practical Training however, and grants of it are entirely at the discretion of your school’s DSO.

 Furthermore, most F1 students (with limited exceptions) are eligible following their graduation for Optional Practical Training (OPT), a straightforward one-year process by which you apply to the United States Citizenship and Immigration Services for an Employment Authorization Document (EAD) card.
 This application is made on form I-765, and as mentioned, entitles the graduate to one year of work authorization.
 During this time, the foreign student may work for any employer, provided proper notification is made to the school’s DSO.
 You should note however, that the one-year of employment is generally limited to one year, except if your field of study was a STEM field.
 STEM field students may apply for an additional two years of work authorization following the expiration of their one-year OPT, provided they have an employer with whom they are working.